-“The war on talent,” a phrase coined in 1997, continues to be as relevant as ever.
+“The war for talent,” a phrase coined in 1997, continues to be as relevant as ever.
 Fast-forward twenty-one years later, where diversity and inclusion (D&I) is an increasingly hot topic to follow in its footsteps, with one notable difference: winning the war can be as simple as building a diverse and inclusive workplace where your employees can thrive.

 Recent research has shown a link between a company’s commitment to diversity and inclusion and financial performance.
 According to a January 2018 McKinsey study, “Companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians.”
 And a 2015 study from Bersin by Deloitte showed that diverse companies had 2.3 times higher cash flow per employee over a three-year period than less diverse companies.